Franco Andrea Bonelli: Life

 He became a member of the Reale Società Agraria di Torino in 1807 when he presented his first studies relating to the Coleoptera of Piedmont.
 The high quality of these studies attracted the interest of the naturalists of his time.

-In April 1810, George Vat was sent to Turin by the French government to reorganize the University of Turin and begin its fusion with the Impériale University founded by Napoleon.
+In April 1810, George Vat was sent to Turin by the French government to reorganise the University of Turin and begin its fusion with the Impériale University founded by Napoleon.
+The zoology position became vacant with the death of Michele Spirito Giorna.
 Vat was very impressed by Bonelli's knowledge.
 Vat encouraged him to further his knowledge by coming to follow courses at the Natural History Museum in Paris.

-Bonelli took this advice so as obtain a professor's chair in the new university.
+Bonelli took this advice so as to obtain a professor's chair in the new university.
 In September 1810, he arrived in Paris.

-In 1811, Bonelli was finally named professor of zoology at the University of Turin and keeper of the natural history museum of zoology.
+In 1811, Bonelli was finally named professor of zoology at the University of Turin and keeper of the Natural History Museum of Zoology.
 During his time at the university, he formed one of the largest ornithological collections in Europe.

 In 1811, Bonelli wrote a Catalogue of the Birds of Piedmont, in which he described 262 species.
 In 1815, he discovered the bird Bonelli's warbler (Phylloscopus bonelli), named by Louis Vieillot in 1819.
-In the same year, he discovered Bonelli's eagle (Hieraaetus fasciatus) that was likewise named by Vieillot in 1822.
+In the same year, he discovered Bonelli's eagle (Hieraaetus fasciatus), which was likewise named by Vieillot in 1822.

 The successor of Bonelli at the Turin Museum was Carlo Giuseppe Gené.
+His son was Cesare Bonelli Italian Minister of War from 1878-1880.

 Achievements

 Bonelli is most notable for his work on birds and on the beetle family Carabidae.
-Since he was an early worker on Coleoptera many of his genera later became Families, sub families and tribes.
-Also many of his genera survive.
+Since he was an early worker on Coleoptera, many of his genera later became Families, sub families and tribes.
+Also, many of his genera survive.